josethomas45/robotic-company/README.md

 - **User Interaction**: Features such as product filtering, search functionality, and user reviews.
 - **Contact and Support**: Information on how to contact the company for inquiries or support.

 ---

+## Project Background

+This project was developed as part of my work during the **State Web Designing Competition 2018**.
+It aimed to showcase the capabilities of modern web design and to provide a practical solution for a company selling robotic product.

+---

 ## Folder Structure